TheOddPirate/kiot/README.md

+This is my personal testing branch.
+It includes some extra integrations, has all supported entities moved from core.cpp to the entities folder to make the code easier to navigate, and comes with some helper scripts to make testing easier.

+The current extra integrations in this build are:

+- Battery: shows the battery entities of your computer in HA with extra attributes.
+- Bluetooth: gives control over the Bluetooth adapter, with switches for each paired device to connect/disconnect and extra data in attributes.
+- Docker: needs to be enabled per docker image (polling-based), but allows start/stop of containers and provides extra info as attributes.
+- Systemd: needs to be enabled per user service; fills the config file with all available user services at startup and allows starting/stopping selected services.

+This build also supports the following entity types in Home Assistant:

+- Battery
+- Select
+- Textbox

+The helper script `helper.sh` makes it easy to install all dependencies needed to build and run Kiot (tested on Manjaro with pacman, but should also work on Debian).

+If you test this branch, please provide feedback so I know what is stable enough to consider for an upstream PR.
+Thank you! 🙂

 # About

 Kiot (KDE Internet Of Things) is a background daemon that exposes useful information and actions for your local desktop session to a home automation controller like Home Assistant.